 As you can see, there are plenty of places throughout Sydney where you can learn to drive without too many other cars on the road.
 Another thing to consider is the time of day.

-Early mornings are wonderful for driving because of how few people are on the road.
+Early mornings are wonderful for driving thanks to the usually light traffic condition during this period.
 But, you’ll want to make sure that you give yourself enough time to get off of the road before morning traffic picks up.
 You certainly don’t want to be caught in a busy suburb when the commuters get on the road.

-Mid-morning after morning traffic dies down is also a great time to get some practice in.
-Visibility during this time is ideal, and there may be some light traffic, which is good if you’ve been driving for a few weeks or months.
+As the morning rush dies down, mid-morning hours can also be also a great time to get some practice in.
+Visibility during this time is ideal, and you can expect some light traffic, which is good if you’ve been driving for a few weeks or months.

-Mid-afternoon, after lunch hour, is another option, although you may have to contend with after school traffic.
-Again, this might not be ideal for beginners, but you mind find that you’re ready to navigate some moderate afternoon traffic.
+Taking a drive during mid-afternoon hours after lunch hour is another option, although you may have to contend with after school traffic.
+While these conditions might not be ideal for beginners, but you might find that you’re ready to navigate some moderate afternoon traffic.

 Common mistakes of new drivers, and tips for getting on the road